Grand Prix of Toronto: Race history

 In 2013, the race weekend was changed to a 2 race format with one race Saturday and one race Sunday.
 The Saturday race would feature a standing start while the Sunday race would be a rolling start.
 After an aborted standing start Saturday leading to a rolling start, teams and officials agreed to try the standing start again Sunday.
 The Sunday standing start was successful on its first attempt and was the first successful standing start in unified IndyCar series history (the Champ Car World Series had used standing starts late in its history shortly before unification).
 In 2014, weather forced both races to be run Sunday, exposing the difficulty in logistics of running two races in an already packed schedule.
 By 2015, both standing starts and the two race format were abandoned.

 In 2016, the track layout was modified to accommodate the newly constructed Hotel X Toronto.
 Under the new layout, the pit lane was moved to the opposite side of the race course, starting at the outside of turn 9 and exiting just after turn 11.
 This, in turn, made turn 11 a sharper turn than it had been in the previous configuration.

 Michael Andretti is the all-time race win leader with seven victories.

-The 2020 and 2021 editions of the event was cancelled due to the COVID-19 pandemic in Ontario, marking the second time in the race's history.
-This came due to the restrictions that were in place barring non-essential travel at the Canada-United States border (as most IndyCar Series races are within the United States) and after Mayor John Tory announced that all mass public gatherings were banned throughout the summers of 2020 and 2021 respectively in response to the pandemic.
+The 2020 and 2021 editions of the event were cancelled due to the COVID-19 pandemic in Ontario, marking the second gap in the race's history.
+This came due to the restrictions that were in place barring non-essential travel at the Canada–United States border (as most IndyCar Series races are within the United States) and after Mayor John Tory announced that all mass public gatherings were banned throughout the summers of 2020 and 2021 respectively in response to the pandemic.

 Following the cancellation of the 2020 race, a new three-year agreement was reached in September 2020 between Exhibition Place and Green Savoree Toronto to host the event through 2023.

+On March 14, 2024 it was announced that the new title partner of the race would be the Ontario Honda Dealers, changing the name to the Ontario Honda Dealers Indy Toronto.

+In 2025, the race would return to being 90 laps and would be the shortest race on the IndyCar Series schedule, at 160.72 mi, even after the series lengthened races on the schedule.

+In September 2025, it was announced that the event would be moved to the city of Markham, Ontario for the 2026 season as part of a 5-year deal.